-To acquire tonnes of physical gold bullion requires relations with the largest physical gold bullion trading desks in the world (e.g. Bank for International Settlement's Gold Desk likely the largest).
+To acquire tonnes of physical gold bullion requires relations with the most significant physical gold bullion trading desks in the world (e.g., Bank for International Settlement's Gold Desk likely the largest).
 The BIS has advertised it's gold and FX intervention desk services to its central bank and commercial bank members over the years.
 They are often involved with gold swaps in the hundreds of tonnes per their annual report documentation.

-Buy gold bullion by the ton also requires available gold bullion sellers at current gold spot price points where often today both government central banks and the eastern world is gobbling up all new line physical gold bullion supplies.
+To buy gold bullion by the ton also requires available gold bullion sellers at current gold spot price points where often today both government central banks and the eastern world are gobbling up all-new line physical gold bullion supplies.

 Here is a brief comedic example of a such a commonly occurring would be gold scam phenomenon.

 If someone even mentions the word ton, tonne, or metric tonne.
 It is a 99.9% tip-off of a scam artist.